witpm/witpm.github.io/README.md

 # witpm.github.io
 Welcome to the WIT Project Management Knowledge Repository!

-WIT is a Project Management Consulting Company specializing in IT-related projects.
+WIT is a Project Management Consulting Company specializing in IT related projects.

 Business Process Projects - Focus on the tasks that you and your team perform repeatedly to create a product or service for your stakeholder, sponsor or customer.
 Business process can be modeled as a flowchart, which details the tasks necessary to serve that business goal.